Global GreenTagCertTM GreenRateTM Level A Certified

 The Importance of the Australian Made Logo for Promoting Local Manufacturing in a Globalised Economy.

-Celebrating Australian Made Week 2023 from 15-21 May
+Celebrating Australian Made Week from 19-25 May 2025

-With 15-21 May being Australian Made Week this year, we’re taking the opportunity to explore the importance of the Australian Made logo and how you can support our local economy in a rapidly globalising market.
+With 19-25 May being Australian Made Week this year, we’re taking the opportunity to explore the importance of the Australian Made logo and how you can support our local economy in a rapidly globalising market.

 While international trading across global markets is a necessity with its numerous benefits, it can also present several disadvantages over time, such as increased competition and labour exploitation, as well as negatively impacting our environment with an increasing carbon footprint.

 On the other hand, we can protect and grow our local economy by promoting Australian manufacturing.
-Bolstering local communities and businesses, domestic manufacturing delivers widespread advantages including creating jobs throughout the supply chain, supporting development in regional areas, and nurturing our homegrown talent.

 Image Credit: Australian Made